-Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact II.
-AGRICULTURE RESOURCES. signi Calif Mod etermining whether impacts on agricultural resources are ficant environmental effects, lead agencies may refer to the fornia Agricultural Land Evaluation and Site Assessment el (1997) prepared by the California Department of servation.
-Would the project: M of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use or conflict with a Williamson Act contract?
-V c) Involve other changes in the existing environment that, due to their location or nature, could result in conversion of Farmland, to non-agricultural use?
-V
+Less Than Significant Potentially Significant Impact Impact With Mitigation Incorporated Less Than Significant Impact No Impact II.
+AGRICULTURE RESOURCES. signi Calif Mod etermining whether impacts on agricultural resources are ficant environmental effects, lead agencies may refer to the Fornia Agricultural Land Evaluation and Site Assessment el (1997) prepared by the California Department of servation.
+Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+V )) Conflict with existing zoning for agricultural use or conflict with a Williamson Act contract? :) Involve other changes in the existing environment that, due to their location or nature, could result in conversion of Farmland, to non-agricultural use?